 - Having a career that requires frequent bending, twisting or lifting

-The good news is that while a pinched nerve can cause you pain, numbness, tingling, muscle weakness and a number of the other symptoms, the condition is treatable.
+The good news is that while a pinched nerve can cause debilitating symptoms like pain, numbness, tingling and muscle weakness, the condition is treatable.

-In many cases, a series of conservative, non-invasive treatments will offer sufficient pain relief from nerve compression.
-The use of non-steroidal anti-inflammatory medication, the application of heat or ice and physical therapy are all proven to be effective methods of treatment for many cases of pinched nerve pain.
+In many cases, a series of conservative treatments will offer sufficient pain relief from nerve compression.
+The use of nonsteroidal anti-inflammatory medication, the application of heat or ice and physical therapy are all proven to be effective methods of treatment for many cases of pinched nerve pain.

-Contact us today for a review of your MRI report or CT scan to determine if you are a candidate for our minimally invasive spine surgery.
+Contact us today for a free MRI review* to determine if you are a potential candidate for our minimally invasive spine surgery.